-Friends member Jenny Halstead and Linda Saul invite Friends to attend for a talk and a viewing of an exhibition by 20 artists in the Turbine House, Blakes Lock (beside Bel and the Dragon).
-No booking necessary.
+Exhibition remains open until 15 September inc. Friends member Jenny Halstead and Linda Saul invited Friends to attend for a talk and a viewing of an exhibition by 20 artists in the Turbine House, Blakes Lock (beside Bel and the Dragon).

 We will be continuing our series of Heritage Days with our guided tour around the historic London Road campus.
 Open to all.
 Booking essential Further information on the Heritage Open Days website

 A coach trip on Saturday 5 October to the Docklands Museum to see the Secret Rivers Exhibition, and then to sights in Limehouse, Shadwell, Wapping and St Katherine’s Dock.

 Members were sent a booking form in August.
 There will be a fair amount of brisk walking involved.

 The illustration is a watercolour: Jacob’s Island James Lawson Stewart 1887

 Museum of London

 Details of a talk by Professor Peter Dorwood about ‘Climate Services for Developing Countries: the work of the University’s Participatory Integrated Climate Services for Agriculture’ on the afternoon of Wednesday 6 November 2019 will be sent to members in late August.

 - Longstanding member of the Friends, Jenny Halstead, is curating an exhibition from local artists.
 Private view with wine, books, museum and optional lunch.